Sydney Swans: Club identity

-The club's on-field nickname, the Swans, was suggested by a Herald and Weekly Times artist in 1933, was inspired by the number of Western Australians in the team (the black swan being the state emblem of Western Australia), and was formally adopted by the club before the following season 1934.
+The club's on-field nickname, the Swans, was suggested by a Herald and Weekly Times artist in 1933 in reference to the number of Western Australians in the team (the black swan being the state emblem of Western Australia).
+It was formally adopted by the club before the following season of 1934.
+The name is also thought to refer to the population of black swans in the Albert Park Lake, near the team's original home ground.
 The Chicago Swans are affiliated with the club and share a similar logo.